arvenil/arvenil/README.md

 * open mind
 * dedication to learn new languages and technologies
-* 12 years experience in web app development, product building and team leading
+* 12+ years experience in web app development, product building and team leading
+* 10+ years with Agile, Kanban and Scrum (Professional Scrum Master I, 2012)
-* 4+ years experience with golang, CLI tools, REST/gRPC APIs, gomobile
+* 5+ years experience with golang: REST/gRPC APIs, CLI tools, gomobile, docker
-* 10+ years with MySQL, 0.5 year with Amazon DynamoDB, some experience with Memcached and MongoDB
+* 10+ years with MySQL, 1+ year with PostgreSQL, 0.5 year with Amazon DynamoDB, some experience with Memcached and MongoDB
 * 10+ years in building REST APIs
-* 5+ years with testing and TDD
+* 6+ years with testing, TDD, CI and CD
+* 2+ years with Javascript apps e.g. AngularJS and node.js, far from feeling comfortable to say I'm JS developer, but eager to work on professional apps
 * 6+ years with developing PHP apps
-* experience with Javascript apps e.g. AngularJS and node.js, far from feeling comfortable to say I'm JS developer, but eager to work on professional apps.
-* 10+ years with Agile, Kanban and Scrum (Professional Scrum Master I, 2012)
 * communicative English with Polish accent
 * "¿Qué hora es?" level of Spanish
 * passion for photography